eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 cp kbase-ui-tools/assets/.eslintrc.yml kbase-ui-plugin-PLUGIN
 ```

 #### Move the contents of src/plugin to src/plugin/iframe_root

 The file movement tasks should be conducted in the file manager (Finder); some IDEs do not support moving or copying of files very well.

-Or third party tool, e.g. “Commander One”
+Or third party tool, e.g. “Commander One”, may be more convenient.

 * Create  directory src/plugin/iframe_root
 * Move modules, resources (if present), config.yml to iframe_root